vivek09pathak/CarND_Vehicle-Detection/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The use of kernel for SVM as 'rbf' can be replaced with used with grid search view function to detect frames with might reduce noise
+The rendering of video is very slow which can be replaced by linear SVC and better fetures classify like flipping of images so in real time rendering is fast for the images but have to be careful with outliers